justin-p/PSDNSDumpsterAPI/Readme.md

 ## Description

-(Unofficial) PowerShell API for https://dnsdumpster.com/
+(Unofficial) PowerShell API for [htttps://www.dnsdumpster.com](https://dnsdumpster.com/)

 ## Introduction

 This module enables you to query [dnsdumpster](https://dnsdumpster.com/) from the PowerShell commandline.

 ## Requirements

 ## Installation

-Powershell Gallery (PS 5.0, Preferred method) `install-module PSDNSDumpsterAPI`
+PowerShell Gallery (PS 5.0, Preferred method) `install-module PSDNSDumpster`

 Manual Installation
-`iex (New-Object Net.WebClient).DownloadString("https://github.com/justin-p/PSDNSDumpsterAPI/raw/master/Install.ps1")`
+`iex (New-Object Net.WebClient).DownloadString("https://github.com/justin-p/PSDNSDumpster/raw/master/Install.ps1")`

 Or clone this repository to your local machine, extract, go to the .\releases\PSDNSDumpsterAPI directory and import the module to your session to test, but not install this module.

 ## Features

-Return the results from DNSDumpster as a PSObject.
+Return the results from dnsdumpster as a PSObject.

 ## Versions